bcgov/architect-for-bcgov/docs/index.md

 ## Introduction

 The Office of the Chief Information Officer (OCIO)'s Enterprise Architecture team creates architectural practices for ministries across government product teams.
-Our goal for best practices is modern, cost effective, and standardize across B.C.
+Our goal is to make sure we collaborate and develop digital products that are cross-platform compatible, resilient and cost effective across B.C.
 Government.
+We deliver by adopting standardized development as well as architectural practices.
 The outcome we strive for is human-centric digital services for B.C. residents.

-We co-created our repository and documents with B.C.
+Our repository and documents were co-created with B.C.
 Government Architects.
-These guidelines help with architectural decision making for developing and keeping compliant, usable, and resilient products in both private and public cloud.

-If you have any questions, concerns or feedback for [work in progress](#ea-work-in-progress), contact us as [CITZAS@gov.bc.ca](mailto:CITZAS@gov.bc.ca).
+If you have any questions, concerns or feedback for [work in progress](#ea-work-in-progress), please contact us as [CITZAS@gov.bc.ca](mailto:CITZAS@gov.bc.ca).

 ## Enterprise Architecture (EA)